blues/notehub-js/README.md

 The files that deserve special attention are:

 - [`ServiceLocatorServer.ts`](https://github.com/blues/app-accelerators/blob/main/01-indoor-floor-level-tracker/web-app/src/services/ServiceLocatorServer.ts) - this file makes the variety of services composing the backend logic of the application discoverable to each other.
 For DRY-er code, the Notehub JS library's instances were created and passed to the various services that would require them to fetch and update data via the Notehub API.
 An instance of the Notehub JS client is created via `const notehubJsClient = NotehubJs.ApiClient.instance`, and passed to the `getDataProvider()` and `getAttributeStore()` services that will need to interact with the Notehub API to perform their duties.
 - [`NotehubDataProvider.ts`](https://github.com/blues/app-accelerators/blob/main/01-indoor-floor-level-tracker/web-app/src/services/notehub/NotehubDataProvider.ts) - this file is responsible for fetching data from the Notehub API for the application to display.
-It generates a fresh OAuth token via the authorization API's `generateAuthToken()` function each time before calling the project API's `getProjectFleetDevices()` and `getProjectEvents()` methods, and the fleet API's `getFleetEnvironmentVariables()` method as well.
+It calls the project API's `getProjectFleetDevices()` and `getProjectEvents()` methods, and the fleet API's `getFleetEnvironmentVariables()` method as well.
 - [`NotehubAttributeStore.ts`](https://github.com/blues/app-accelerators/blob/main/01-indoor-floor-level-tracker/web-app/src/services/notehub/NotehubAttributeStore.ts) - this file sends updates to the Notehub API from the application like updated device name or updated environment variables.
 It calls two of the environment variable API's methods: `putDeviceEnvironmentVariables()` and `putFleetEnvironmentVariables()`.

 ## Further Library Documentation & Code Examples